American Committee for East–West Accord: History

 Cohen reestablished the American Committee for East–West Accord in 2015 with the assistance of Gilbert Doctorow.
 A formal launch event was held in November of that year.
 In addition to Cohen and Doctorow, other members of the group's board of directors include Donald McHenry, William vanden Heuvel, Bill Bradley, Chuck Hagel, Jack F. Matlock Jr., and John E. Pepper, Jr. Doctorow subsequently resigned from the Board to pursue other interests.
 More recent Board members include Anna Eleanor Roosevelt (the granddaughter of Franklin and Eleanor Roosevelt) and Sharon Tennison.

 The impetus for re-forming the committee was, according to its executive editor James Carden, due to its perception that "anyone who has had the temerity to question whether NATO’s relentless expansion eastward to Russia’s borders has contributed to the crisis [in Ukraine], can look forward to being labeled a 'useful idiot', a 'dupe', or a 'Kremlin apologist'.
 The trend towards character assassination in lieu of substantive debate has been one of the defining features of the debate over US–Russia policy".

 Purpose

 The organization was re-established with the intent of encouraging discussion and debate in the U.S. at a time when the United States has started drifting into a new Cold War with Russia.

 Reaction

-The committee has been endorsed by Paul Craig Roberts, though others have criticized the group for what they say is its tendency to "blame all tensions on the west".
+The committee has been endorsed by Paul Craig Roberts.